joehakimrahme/blogstrap/docs/source/index.md

 and should be distributed as such.
 Readers can download Blogstrap locally in case they want to read it in their browser.

-It's still possible to host your own instance of Blogstrap over the web.
+It's also possible to host your own instance of Blogstrap over the web.
 Since it is built on top of Flask you can use any method that Flask [supports](http://flask.pocoo.org/docs/0.10/deploy).